Skip to Content

 Baltic Cruise Tip #2: Book an Itinerary With Overnight Stays

-It is worth checking that the times of your stay allow this though, as I recently took another cruise which featured ‘two days in Amsterdam’ it docked at 3 pm and left at 10 am the next day!
+It is worth checking that the times of your port stay are useful for you though.
+I recently took another cruise which featured ‘two days in Amsterdam’ it docked at 3 pm – and left at 10 am the next day!

 Baltic Cruise Tip #3: Prepare to be Busy!

 Baltic cruises are very port intensive and will visit a new port almost every day.
-In a 14-night Baltic cruise you may have 2/3 sea days but generally speaking, as the countries are quite close together, you won’t have a prolonged time at sea.
+In a 14-night Baltic cruise you may have 2 or 3 sea days but generally speaking, as the countries are quite close together, you won’t spend a long time at sea.

 Baltic cruises provide passengers with the opportunity to visit multiple countries in a relatively short period of time.